 “I don’t think it will hurt us, but it might not help us as much as before,” Alast guessed.
 “Last time it carried me most of the way to the center of Metal Block, where the shrine is.
 If it doesn’t do that this time it’ll take us days to reach it.
 We’ll have to camp three or four times.”

-“And I assume it won’t want us warming our buns with a campfire,” Bonswario sighed, “seeing as the whole place be made of the most flammable stuff in this here water closet.”
+“And I assume it won’t want us warming our buns with a campfire,” Bonswario sighed, “seeing as the whole place is made of the most flammable stuff in this here water closet.”

 “It’s the ladder,” Pearlen noted.
 She grabbed her boy’s wrist and rubbed her thumb against the scars on the inside of it.
 “The eleven day climb.”

 “What it took to leave the mist behind,” Alast muttered.
 He turned to the others.
 “This is where I stop being the guide.
 An old friend is going to take over.
 Knobby!
 Knobby are you still back there?”
 It took a while, but eventually something clomped out of the darkness: a shambling horror of musty pelt, scattered eyes, and an odd number of mouths.
-With Knobby, his floppy ears, and his hooves wide enough to crush heads came his distinctive odor.
+With Knobby came his floppy ears, his hooves wide enough to crush heads, and his distinctive odor.

 “Blechh!”
 Ladyfish retched as the flowers in her hair shriveled.

-“It be like something died in me nose!”
+“It’s like something died in my nose!”
 Bonswario declared as he pinched his nostrils and covered his mouth.
 “Then it died a second, third, and twentieth time!”

 “I’ve spent an obscene amount of time trying to classify that animal since last I saw it,” Rob said gravely, “and still a definition eludes me.”
 His eyes narrowed.
 “I hate it in a way.”